gruncellka/porto-data/README.md

 -   `jsonschema` for validation
 -   `ruff`, `mypy` for code quality (Ruff handles formatting + linting)
--   `pre-commit` framework with hooks for automatic validation
+-   `pre-commit` framework with hooks (installed automatically - no manual step needed)

+**Note:** Pre-commit hooks are automatically installed during `make setup` and will run automatically on every commit.

 ### Verify Installation